 Main Street Station reopened to Amtrak service in 2003.
 Service had ceased in 1975 due to low-ridership.
 Currently, there are four daily passenger train departures from Main Street Station - two round trips that travel between Newport News and Boston.
 In 2013, Amtrak reported 38,127 passengers (arrivals and departures) used Main Street Station, and by 2019, that number had grown to 50,261.
-With the completion of the Southeast High Speed Rail (DC2RVA) Project the number of passengers will grow significantly and have a major effect on Shockoe and the city.
+With the completion of the Transforming Rail in Virginia Initiative the number of passengers will grow significantly and have a major effect on Shockoe and the city.
 The proposal would add nine daily round-trip passenger trains to the corridor.
 Five would provide service through Richmond from Norfolk and Newport News and four would provide interstate service from North Carolina.

 Land around Main Street Station was purchased with Federal Transportation Authority (FTA) funds for the expansion of parking, baggage handling, Amtrak offices and security to support the growth of the station as a multi-modal hub.
-The passenger platforms at Main Street Station will also need to be elongated, and new structural piers to support the platforms installed, to accommodate the expanded
+The passenger platforms at Main Street Station will also need to be elongated, and new structural piers to support the platforms installed, to accommodate the planned expansion of passenger service.
+The effect of